niqdev/devops/docs/_scala.md

 * [Returning the "Current" Type in Scala](http://tpolecat.github.io/2015/04/29/f-bounds.html)
 * [Typeclass 101: ad hoc polymorphism in scala](https://julien-truffaut.github.io/Typeclass)
 * [All you don't need to know about Typeclasses](http://workday.github.io/assets/scala-exchange-type-classes)

+A Type Class is a programming pattern that allow to extend existing libraries with new functionality, without using traditional inheritance and without altering the original library source code

 TODO
 * Semigroup: associativity